Modern Vampires of the City: Writing and recording

 Batmanglij and Koenig wrote most of the songs in Batmanglij's apartment, a former factory building in Brooklyn.
 By the time Vampire Weekend eventually regrouped in 2011, the band members had amassed plenty of written material and made sure to take their time making a new record.
 Koenig and Batmanglij met several times a week to write songs, some of which they'd later scrap.
-The also pair took a "writing retreat" to Martha's Vineyard, where they bore down and composed several new tracks at a rented cottage.
+The pair also took a "writing retreat" to Martha's Vineyard, where they bore down and composed several new tracks at a rented cottage.
 Working with no deadline in mind, the group began recording Modern Vampires of the City.

 The songs for Modern Vampires of the City were recorded at several locations, including Downtown Studios in New York City, Echo Park Back House and Vox Studios in Los Angeles, Slow Death Studios in Burbank, and the apartment of Rostam Batmanglij, Vampire Weekend's multi-instrumentalist and producer.
 Early drafts of the tracks "Obvious Bicycle" and "Worship You" were produced at OK Go frontman, Damian Kulash's old house in Chicago, before being taken to an official studio to work on.
 Batmanglij and Ariel Rechtshaid, the album's co-producer, used a pair of mirrored solid state MacBooks with UAD-2 Satellite Firewire Cards so they could take their recordings anywhere and work on them from separate locations with maximum ease.

 Modern Vampires of the City was an attempt by Vampire Weekend to distance themselves from the sounds featured on their debut record and Contra.
 "Whenever we came up with something familiar sounding, it was rejected", said Rechtshaid.
 The band credits Vox Studios with the defining special quality of the recordings, especially the use of their vintage analog tape machines, with Batmanglij remarking, "Much of the overall sound and approach to the album was being able to record the drums to tape on an old Ampex machine."
 The group wanted a unique drum sound, and so they recorded in a room with high ceilings and had engineer David Schiffman use a "pretty non-conventional drum miking setup" in which a pair of Neumann U 47s were used as over head mics with RCA 77dx ribbon mics between the Neumanns and the drum kit for added texture.
 Tape recordings of the drums were then heavily treated and manipulated with Ableton Live plug-ins.
 Lastly, the band layered samples onto select portions of the drum recordings to accent or shape the finished tone.